European-XFEL/DAMNIT/docs/index.md

 with a way to automatically create an overview of their experiment, hopefully replacing the manually-created spreadsheets that are often used.

+If you want to access the data created by DAMNIT, check out our [API](api.md).

 Sneak peak:
 ![](static/beauty-shot.png)